ttsunglin/MFexpress/README.md

 Now the boxplot fits to mobile and PC automatically
 The app allows input of gene symbol and Entrez id, and most of the gene alias.

-This is a online shiny app version.
+This is an online shiny app version.
 For detail information, please contact the author or see in-lab R project version.

 Dataset includes:
 tsm_gene (tissue resident macropahges, ImmGen, GSE122108)